Whether you’re a small, medium or large business, it is essential that you understand Local SEO.

-- Authority of third party reviews: Whilst acquiring reviews on Google should be the primary objective, third-party reviews from websites such as Yelp, Yell, and Trustpilot also contribute to your local results.
+- Authority of third party reviews: Whilst acquiring reviews on Google should be the primary objective, third-party reviews on websites such as Yelp, Yell, and Trustpilot can also boost your local visibility.
 Third party reviews can also act as a trust signal, provide referral traffic, and be marked up using Schema to display rich snippets.

 Google My Business Factors

 - Verified listing: Not only does verifying your Google My Business page allow you to manage your listing, but studies have also shown that Google gives a small ranking boost to businesses when their listing is verified.

 - Category associations: Correctly selecting a Google category can often be one of the deciding factors whether a website shows in the local map pack; it really is that important.
 Your category should be what your company is, not what it provides.
 It is recommended that you’re as descriptive as possible when categorising your business and Google recommend choosing as few categories as possible, however, if you feel that more than a couple of categories are necessary, it is more than likely that Google will too.